kwilkinz/WeLoveMovies_Full-Stack/README.md

 # We Love Movies

----

 ## Live Website

-A live version of WeLoveMovies Application is able to be accessed through Render: [Live Appication]().
+A live version of WeLoveMovies Application is able to be accessed through Render: [Live Application]().

 ## Table of Contents